Rangi42/polishedcrystal/README.md

 * Add: Wild Oddish are rare in Ilex Forest during the day.
 * Add: Pokémon Go character names as possible Wonder Trade OTs.
 * Add: Buy Exp.
 Share in Celadon Dept. Store.
-* Add: Buff rival's teams.
+* Add: Buff trainers and wild Pokémon so that the level curve ends at 100 for the final battle.
 * Add: Typhlosion is Fire/Ground, Feraligatr is Water/Dark, and Blastoise is Water/Steel.
 * Add: Goldenrod City move tutor is no longer once per day.
 * Add: Show shiny icon in battle (thanks to tonyism).